Skip to main content

 objective: What to research (be specific)

-mode: Research focus - ideas, implementation, or both
+mode: Research mode - "idea", "implementation", or "both"

-depth: How thorough - light (faster) or deep (more comprehensive)
+depth: How thorough - "light" (faster) or "deep" (more comprehensive)

 Returns: